Frederick the Great: Religion

 We have too many Jews in the towns.
 They are needed on the Polish border because in these areas Hebrews alone perform trade.
 As soon as you get away from the frontier, the Jews become a disadvantage, they form cliques, they deal in contraband and get up to all manner of rascally tricks which are detrimental to Christian burghers and merchants.
 I have never persecuted anyone from this or any other sect; I think, however, it would be prudent to pay attention, so that their numbers do not increase.

-The success in integrating the Jews into areas of society where Frederick encouraged them can be seen by Gerson von Bleichröder's role during the 19th century in financing Otto von Bismarck's efforts to unite Germany.
-Frederick was also less tolerant of Catholicism in his occupied territories.
+Frederick was less tolerant of Catholicism in his occupied territories.
 In Silesia, he disregarded canon law to install clergy who were loyal to him.
 In Polish Prussia, he confiscated the Roman Catholic Church's goods and property, making clergy dependent on the government for their pay and defining how they were to perform their duties.

-Like many leading figures in the Age of Enlightenment, Frederick was a Freemason, having joined during a trip to Brunswick in 1738.
+Like many leading Enlightenment figures, Frederick was a Freemason, having joined during a trip to Brunswick in 1738.
 His membership legitimised the group's presence in Prussia and protected it against charges of subversion.
-In 1786, he became the First Sovereign Grand Commander of the Supreme Council of the 33rd Degree, his double-headed eagle emblem was also used for 32nd and 33rd degree Masons following the adoption of seven additional degrees to the Masonic Rite.
+In 1786, he became the First Sovereign Grand Commander of the Supreme Council of the 33rd Degree; his double-headed eagle emblem was used for 32nd and 33rd degree Masons following the adoption of seven additional degrees to the Masonic Rite.

-Frederick's religious views were sometimes criticised.
-His views resulted in his condemnation by the anti-revolutionary French Jesuit, Augustin Barruel.
+Frederick's religious views resulted in his condemnation by the anti-revolutionary French Jesuit, Augustin Barruel.
 In his 1797 book, Mémoires pour servir à l'histoire du Jacobinisme (Memoirs Illustrating the History of Jacobinism), Barruel described an influential conspiracy theory that accused King Frederick of taking part in a plot which led to the outbreak of the French Revolution and having been the secret "protector and adviser" of fellow-conspirators Voltaire, Jean le Rond d'Alembert, and Denis Diderot, who all sought "to destroy Christianity" and foment "rebellion against Kings and Monarchs".